-This course discusses Windows 2000, Active Directory, and Windows 2000 Administration online training.
+This course discusses Windows, Active Directory, and Windows Server Administration installation and networking.

 In this course, you will learn and practice Windows 2000 skills using current technologies to enhance your understanding of distributed computing.